quiltdata/quilt/quilt_repository_format.md

 ### ls
 - read all local package instances and build map of metadata:
     - hash: (size, created, etc.)
-- read contents manifest and sort by package
+- read contents and sort by package
 - foreach package:
     - lookup versions:
         - list all instances with versions, ordered by version